 - Experience and skill of the threat hunter

-- Quality of the information collected
+- Quality of the information collected.

 - Tools and methods used to collect and analyze data.

 It takes effort to reach a higher level of maturity, and as expected, there exists a significant difference between the results from different levels.
-For example, an organization at its procedural maturity level can use adapted procedures to collect data, thus making threat hunting to become a reality.
+For example, an organization at its procedural maturity level can use adapted procedures to collect data, thus making threat hunting a reality.

 HMM 0 Initial

-- Primarily relies on automated alerting
+- Primarily relies on automated alerting.

 - Little or no routine data collection